aws-samples/streaming-analytics-workshop/content/deploy-to-kda/build-uber-jar.md

 weight: 20
 ---

+You first need to package the Flink application and all its dependencies into a Jar file that can be deployed to a Flink evnironment.

 1. Expand the Maven pane and click on the **m** to execute `clean package` as a Maven goal

 	![](/images/intellij-7-maven-package.png)